Adenovirus – What do we know and what is new?

 Diagnosis for Hepatitis of all types

 If the samples contain an organism that causes hepatitis, for example Hepatitis A, B, C, SARS-CoV-2 or indeed Adenovirus, they are infectious and can be considered high risk pathogens, a safe way to collect and transport them is crucial.
-The ∑-Virocult® media is proven to be a suitable medium to collect and transport these samples to the laboratory.
+The SIGMA-VIROCULT® media is proven to be a suitable medium to collect and transport these samples to the laboratory.

-For a belt and braces approach the sample can be inactivated by the patient bedside and an inactivation media like the ∑-MM™ would quickly inactivate these deadly pathogens and preserve the RNA/DNA for future testing.
+For a belt and braces approach the sample can be inactivated by the patient bedside and an inactivation media like the SIGMA-MM™ would quickly inactivate these deadly pathogens and preserve the RNA/DNA for future testing.

-Another alternative is the Fecal Transwab®, a swab-based system compatible with PCR.
+Another alternative is the FECAL TRANSWAB®, a swab-based system compatible with PCR.
 It can be used to collect specimen from the rectum or stool.
 The benefit of a swab-based system is that the amount of sample required is small, and it can negate the need to perform pre-extraction procedures that may be time consuming, costly and involve hazardous chemicals.

 MWE’s has 70 years of expertise manufacturing a range of quality specimen collection devices for viruses, bacteria, mycoplasma, and more in industries including Clinical, Food, Pharma, Forensics and Veterinary.